Connect with others who understand.

 Genetic Factors

-Only one form of amyloidosis, the hereditary or familial type, is caused directly by gene changes.
-Within this type, there are many subtypes.
-One of these, hereditary ATTR amyloidosis, is caused by a mutation in the TTR gene.
-Non-TTR subtypes are caused by other genes, such as:
+Hereditary (or familial) amyloidosis is the only form of the disease caused directly by gene changes.
+Within this category, there are several subtypes.
+For example, hereditary ATTR (hATTR) amyloidosis results from a mutation in the TTR gene.

 • Apolipoprotein A1